These horror books for teens mix mystery, ghost stories, and creepy adventures, perfect for young adults craving chills and twists.

 - 2. He had to move into her purple mansion, which is NOT a place you want to find yourself after dark.

 - 3. He can't remember the last time sleeping wasn't a nightmarish prospect.
-Like even a nap.
+Like, even a nap.

 What Charlie doesn't know is that his problems are about to get a whole lot more real.
-Nightmares can ruin a good night's sleep, but when they start slipping out of your dreams and into the waking world—that's a line that should never be crossed.
+Nightmares can ruin a good night's sleep, but when they start slipping out of your dreams and into the waking world, that's a line that should never be crossed.

-8. The Coldest Girl in Coldtown
+8. The Coldest Girl in Coldtown by Holly Black

 Coldtown was dangerous, Tana knew.
 A glamorous cage, a prison for the damned and anyone who wanted to party with them.
 Tana lives in a world where walled cities called Coldtowns exist.